5 Best Business Loans for Bad Credit in 2020

 - No early payoff options

 If you value painless approval processes and easily accessible funds, Kabbage might be the funding option for you.
-Like Lendio, Kabbage offers a wide variety of choices, including merchant cash advances, invoice factoring, and equipment loans.
+Kabbage offers exclusively lines of credit.
 To qualify for Kabbage loans, you must be in business for at least one year and bring in a minimum of $50,000 per year.

 Perhaps the most appealing feature of Kabbage is its slick, user-friendly platform.
 Not only is its application process quick and easy to use, it’s also completely free to apply.
 Kabbage also gives you several routes for accessing your capital, including a mobile app, an online dashboard, and a physical Kabbage Card.